Federal charges in Mexico-US fentanyl smuggling case

-NEW YORK (AP) — Authorities say they’ve charged a drug trafficker with smuggling large quantities of fentanyl into the New York City area from Mexico.
+NEW YORK (AP) — An alleged drug trafficker was accused on Tuesday of flooding the New York City area with large quantities of fentanyl from Mexico at a time when overdoses related to the powerful opioid have skyrocketed.

-Francisco Quiroz-Zamora is scheduled to appear in court in Manhattan on Tuesday to face charges stemming from a Drug Enforcement Administration investigation.
+Francisco Quiroz-Zamora faced drug-trafficking conspiracy charges following an investigation by the Drug Enforcement Administration, the office of Special Narcotics Prosecutor Bridget Brennan and other law enforcement agencies.

-Authorities say Quiroz-Zamora was arrested late last year after he traveled to New York to collect a payment from an undercover agent.
-An indictment charges him in connection with the seizure of more than 44 pounds of fentanyl last year in the Bronx and Manhattan.
+Quiroz-Zamora, 41, was arrested in a sting operation late last year after he traveled to New York City to collect a payment from an undercover agent posing as a drug dealer, authorities said.
+An indictment in state court charges him in connection with the seizure of more than 44 pounds of fentanyl last year at a hotel in the Bronx and at an apartment in upper Manhattan used as stash house.

-Authorities say the drugs were smuggled into Arizona and California then taken to the New York City area.
+An arraignment for Quiroz-Zamora was scheduled for later Tuesday.
+The name of his attorney wasn’t immediately available.

 Most Read Nation & World Stories